psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 > By walking and talking we've got very dry,
 > So I hope my good missis will not its deny.
 >
-> ' Go down into your cellar, and there you shall find
+> 'Go down into your cellar, and there you shall find
-> Both ale, beer, and brandy, and tlie bast of all wine;
+> Both ale, beer, and brandy, and the best of all wine;
 > And when you are drawing, don't let your heart fail,
 > But bring us one jug of your bonny `[This is the only instance in which / have ever heard the word *bonny* used in Shropshire.
 But see Shropshire *Word-Book*, s. v.]`] brown ale.
 >
-> ' I pray, my good missis, don't tarry to spin.
+> 'I pray, my good missis, don't tarry to spin.
 > Look for a jug to draw some drink in.
 > And when we have got it, then you shall see,
 > And when we have drunk it, how merry we'll be!
 >
-> ' Now Christmas is coming, it brings us good cheer,
+> 'Now Christmas is coming, it brings us good cheer,
 > And when it is over, it's never the near! `
 > Returning you thanks for your ale and strong beer,
 > And we'll come no more a-souling till this time next year. '